Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 **[VERIFIED] Neither applies to `creature` or `gameobject` spawn rows.** Those are not range-checked at all — an out-of-range passenger simply floats in space somewhere, with no error.

-> **[CONVENTION] Design any walkable deck within ±75 on every axis.** That is the real constraint,
+> **[CONVENTION] Design any walkable deck within ±75 on every axis.** That is the real constraint.
-> and it comfortably fits every Blizzard hull.
+> It fits every Blizzard ship and zeppelin hull, but **not** Orgrim's Hammer, whose upper-deck crew
+> sit at Z offsets of 84–90 — outside the limit.
+Watch the Z axis in particular: the check is
+> applied per axis, so on a tall vessel the deck can sit more than 75 above the transport origin
+> even when X and Y are comfortable.

 #### Writing the spawn rows